rtamassia/cs2951e/index.md

 During the semester, students will spend about 36 hours in lectures (3 hours per week), 60 hours on the topic presentation, and 90 hours on the project, for a total expected course workload of 186 hours.

-## Late Policy, and Grading
+## Attendance, Late Policy, and Grading [Revised 9/20/22]

-Absences from class are excused and extensions are justified only for illness and personal or family emergencies.
-Each student is allowed one unexcused absence from class, unless the student is presenting that day.
-Please contact the instructors by email to request accommodations ahead of the missed class or due date.
+Absences from class are excused and extensions are justified only for illness and personal or family emergencies. **Each student is allowed unexcused absences from the first class and two additional classes, unless the student is presenting that day.** Please contact the instructors by email to request accommodations ahead of the missed class or due date.

 Final numerical grades are determined by the instructor using the weights below:
 * Project: 50%